Key takeaways

 Extended-release

-Extended-release medications offer a slower delivery and have a sustained effect for a longer period of time, usually 24 hours with one dose.
+Extended-release medications offer a slower delivery and have a sustained effect for a longer period, often up to 12 or 24 hours, with one dose.
 When available, once-a-day dosing may be more convenient, especially for complex drug therapies.
-“There’s less chance of missing a dose compared to taking a medication two to four times a day,” says Sophia De Monte, RPh, media advisor to the American Pharmacists Association
+“There’s less chance of missing a dose compared to taking a medication two to four times a day,” says Sophia De Monte, RPh, a staff pharmacist at Costco.

-A person’s age and their liver and kidney health, which affect how the body breaks down and gets rid of medications, help to determine whether extended-release vs. immediate-release medications may work better.
+Other factors, such as a person’s age and their liver and kidney health, which affect how the body breaks down and gets rid of medications, also help to determine whether extended-release versus immediate-release medications may work better.

 Are certain medication forms better?

 The best form is the one that’s most effective for the person taking it.
-Adult medications have more variety, while most pediatric medications are either in a liquid or chewable form.
+Adult medications tend to offer more variety, while most pediatric medications are either in a liquid or chewable form.

 Pill-swallowing tips